Lone Wolf the Younger

-Lone Wolf the Younger (ca. 1843-1923) was a Kiowa.
-Lone Wolf the Younger was a warrior named Mamay-day-te.
-In 1872, Mamay-day-te saved the son of Old Chief Lone Wolf, Gui-pah-gah, the Elder, during a skirmish with teamsters at Howard Wells, New Mexico.
-Two years later, the son of the Old Chief Lone Wolf, Gui-pah-gah, the Elder and his nephew were killed by American Troops.
-Mamay-day-te was among the raid avenging the deaths and counted his first coup during the attack.
-Old Chief Lone Wolf, Gui-pah-gah, the Elder gave his name to Mamay-day-te.
-Lone Wolf the Younger led the Kiowa resistance to United States governmental influence on the reservation, which culminated up to the Supreme Court case Lone Wolf v.
+Lone Wolf the Younger (Ǥûib̶à:gàui), also known as Guipago the Younger, or the Elk Creek Lone Wolf (c.
+1843 - 1923) was a Kiowa and warrior originally named Mamay-day-te.
+After a raid he was given the name Guipago (Ǥûib̶à:gàui) by Guipago the Elder after avenging the death of Tau-ankia, the only son of Guipago the Elder.
+Mamay-day-te participated in a raid avenging deaths and counted his first coup during the attack.
+Lone Wolf the Younger led the Kiowa resistance to United States governmental influence on the reservation, which culminated in the Supreme Court case Lone Wolf v.
 Hitchcock.

 Lone Wolf was the son of Audlekoety (Big Black Hair) and Paugei-to (Pursuing Them Along A River).
 He was a full brother to Saudlekongeah (Black Turtle), Bolekonegeah (Black Goose) aka.
 Chaddlekaungy-ky, Hovekah (Jack Wolf) and Tanequoot (Spottedbird).
 They comprised a large and influential Kiowa family from the western part of the KCA Reservation.

 Lone Wolf the Younger lived along with his Kiowa followers in the northern part of the reservation near Mount Scott and the Elk and Rainy Mountain creeks.
 The Indian Agents for the reservation called Lone Wolf and his followers "The Implacables" due to their strong opposition to governmental policies.
 They opposed the government at every turn and fought to keep their children out of government run schools and they resisted being turned into farmers and Christians.
 Lone Wolf and his group particularly opposed the General Allotment Act or the Dawes Act which was enacted in 1887.